Images of point charges in conducting ellipses and prolate spheroids: Point charge inside spheroid

 We can extend some of the concepts of the previous sections to offset charges.
-Without loss of generality let the source charge lie at $x=x_d>0,~y=0,~z=z_d>0$, or equivalently at $\eta=\eta_d,~\xi=\xi_d,~\phi=0$.
+For the ellipse, the images were point sources on a hyperbola, so we might expect that the images for the spheroid would lie on the hyperboloid $\eta=\eta_d$.
+But in this section we only manage to find an approximate image ring.
+Let the source charge lie at $x=x_d>0,~y=0,~z=z_d>0$, or equivalently at $\eta=\eta_d>0,~\xi=\xi_d,~\phi=0$.
 The excitation potential is

-And the reflected potential is
+and the reflected potential is

+Like for the off-axis external source in Section \ref{sec off axis}, the exact rate of convergence depends on the values of the whole sum over $m$ as $n\rightarrow\infty$, but this is not straightforward to determine analytically.
+Instead we will use a crude analysis by considering the limit as $n\rightarrow\infty$ for single terms with fixed $m$.
+In this case the series over $n$ diverges outside the external spheroid $\xi_h=(2\xi_0^2-1)\xi_d - 2\xi_0\sqrt{\xi_0^2-1}\sqrt{\xi_d^2-1}$, or $\acosh\xi_h=2\acosh\xi_0-\acosh\xi_d$.
+In contrast to the case of an external off axis source, $\xi_h$ appears to closely fit the boundary of divergence of the series \eqref{Vr inside}, from numerical tests across a wide range of aspect ratios and source positions.